MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-api.md

 - Site 2, location A
 - Site 2, location B

-As you can see here, the normal onhand query doesn't recognize that location A only exists in site 1 and location B only exists for site 2 and therefore makes redundant queries.
+As you can see here, the normal on-hand query doesn't recognize that location A only exists in site 1, and location B only exists for site 2 and therefore makes redundant queries.
 To acknowledge this hierarchical mapping, you can use an on-hand exact query and specify the location mappings in your query body.
-As a result, you will only query and receive result for site 1 location A and site 2 location B.
+As a result, you'll only query and receive result for site 1 location A and site 2 location B.

 ### <a name="exact-query-with-post-method"></a>Exact query by using the post method